jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 How do you know when you're read to move on to the next question?
 Ask
-yourself: **If I saw this again, would I be able to rule out all the wrong answers?** Can you look back at the answer choices and quickly rule each out again?
+yourself: **If I saw this again, would I be able to rule out all the wrong answers?** Can you look back at the answer choices and rule each out again?